Theocracy: Deseret

-Deseret (LDS Church, USA)

 The question of theocracy has been debated extensively by historians regarding the Latter-Day Saint communities in Illinois and (especially) in Utah.

 Joseph Smith, mayor of Nauvoo, Illinois and founder of the Latter Day Saint movement, ran as an independent for U.S. president in 1844.
 He proposed the redemption of slaves by selling public lands, reducing the size and salary of Congress, the closure of prisons, the annexation of Texas, Oregon, and parts of Canada, the securing of international rights on the high seas, free trade, and the re-establishment of a national bank.
 Smith's top aide, Brigham Young, campaigned for Smith, saying, "He it is that God of Heaven designs to save this nation from destruction and preserve the Constitution."
 The campaign ended when Smith was killed by a mob while in the Carthage, Illinois, jail on June 27, 1844.

 After severe persecution, the Mormons left the United States and resettled in a remote part of what is now Utah, (then part of Mexico).
 However the United States took control in 1848 and would not accept polygamy.
 The Mormon State of Deseret was short-lived.
 Its original borders stretched from western Colorado to the southern California coast.
 When the Mormons arrived in the valley of the Great Salt Lake in 1847, the Great Basin was still a part of Mexico and had no secular government.
 As a result, Brigham Young administered the region both spiritually and temporally through the highly organized and centralized Melchizedek Priesthood.
 This original organization, based upon Joseph Smith's concept of theodemocracy, instituted a governmental system combining biblical theocracy with mid-19th-century American political ideals.

 In 1849 the Saints organized a secular government in Utah, although many ecclesiastical leaders maintained their positions of secular power.
 The Mormons also petitioned Congress to have Deseret admitted into the Union as a state.
 However, the Compromise of 1850 established Utah Territory, and U.S. President Millard Fillmore appointed Brigham Young as governor (in office 1851 to 1858)).
 In this situation, Young still stood as head of The Church of Jesus Christ of Latter-day Saints (LDS Church) as well as of Utah's secular government.

 After the abortive Utah War of 1857–1858, the replacement of Young by an outside Federal Territorial Governor, intense federal prosecution of LDS Church leaders, the eventual resolution of controversies regarding plural marriage, and accession by Utah to statehood, the apparent temporal aspects of LDS theodemocracy receded markedly.